Act-Conferences/spw2019/post_workshop_blog_post.md

 A possibility is to have a second day that is a hackathon / sprint / discussion / actual workshop.
 This could be half a maker day, hands on workshop, or something else not necessarily Perl specific.
 More workshops / hand on things could potentially encourage companies to send employees.

 Other points made about having a single day is if it would affect the social aspect?
 Would we have to charge to get the commitment?
 Another approach for a two day schedule would be to have workshops in the mornings and then talks in the afternoons, rather than one day of each.

-## Future Venues
+## Future Locations/Venues

 While Flörli Olten is a great venue, and can accommodate up to 50 or 60 attendees, the location isn't the easiest.
 This, however, is the nature of Switzerland, and holding a workshop in the French or Italian speaking part of the country would likely affect attendance from those in the German speaking part of the country.